-Our top 10 customers in fiscal 2006 accounted for 42.0% of sales.
-During fiscal 2006, our largest customer, Wal-Mart/Sam's Club, represented 18.9% of the company's sales.
+Our top 10 customers in fiscal 2007 accounted for 43.0% of sales.
+During fiscal 2007, our largest customer, Wal-Mart/Sam's Club, represented 19.9% of the company's sales.
 Retail consolidation has increased the importance of our significant customers.
 The loss of Wal-Mart/Sam's Club as a customer or a material negative change in our relationship with this customer could have a material adverse effect on our business.
 No other customer accounted for 10% of our sales.
 The loss or financial instability of a major customer could have a material adverse effect on our business.

 Our fresh baked foods customer base includes mass merchandisers, supermarkets and other grocery retailers, restaurants, fast-food chains, food wholesalers, institutions and vending companies.
 We also sell returned and surplus product through a system of thrift outlets.
+The company currently operates 249 such outlets, and reported sales of \$50.9 million during fiscal 2007 related to these thrift outlets.
 We supply numerous restaurants, institutions and foodservice companies with bakery products, including buns for restaurants such as Burger King, Wendy's, Krystal, Hardees, Whataburger and Outback Steakhouse.
 We also sell packaged bakery products to wholesale distributors for ultimate sale to a wide variety of food outlets.

-Our packaged bakery snack products under the Mrs. Freshley's brand is sold primarily to customers who distribute the product nationwide through multiple channels of distribution, including mass merchandisers, supermarkets, vending outlets and convenience stores.
+Our packaged bakery snack products under the Mrs. Freshley's brand are sold primarily to customers who distribute the product nationwide through multiple channels of distribution, including mass merchandisers, supermarkets, vending outlets and convenience stores.
 We also produce packaged bakery snack products for Flowers Bakeries' DSD system under our BlueBird brand.
 In certain circumstances, we enter into co-packing arrangements with other food companies, some of which are competitors.
 Our frozen bakery products are sold to foodservice distributors, institutions, retail in-store bakeries and restaurants under our European Bakers brand and under private labels.